 Colorado has been a medical marijuana state since 2000 and was the first state to fully implement recreational marijuana laws.
 Adults 21 or older can grow up to three immature and three mature marijuana plants privately in a locked space and may legally possess all marijuana from the plants if it stays where it was grown.
 Adults may legally possess up to one ounce of marijuana while traveling, and give as a gift up to one ounce to other citizens 21 years of age or older.

-Consumption is permitted in a manner like alcohol, with equivalent offenses prescribed for driving under the influence.
+Consumption is permitted in a manner like alcohol (with social consumption laws coming soon), and equivalent offenses prescribed for driving under the influence.

 Connecticut has been a medical marijuana state since 2012.
-It is unclear whether lawmakers have proposed marijuana legalization.
+While there have been talks of full legalization, nothing has made it through.
 Possession laws for medical marijuana patients in Connecticut put a 2.5 ounce limit on usable marijuana.

 Delaware has been one of the medical marijuana states since 2011.
 Recreational marijuana is not yet available in Delaware, but could very well be one of the next states to legalize rec.
 Delaware's possession laws include 6 oz. of usable marijuana.